Lancang Lahu Autonomous County: Geography and climate

 Lancang County is located in southwestern Yunnan below the Tropic of Cancer, spanning latitude 22°01'−23°16' N and longitude 99°29'−100°35' E and an area of 8807 km2, making it the second-largest county in the province in terms of area.
-It has an international border with Burma's Shan State totaling 80.563 km in length.
+It borders Simao District and Jinggu County across the Lancang River to the east and northeast, Menghai County to the southeast, Ximeng County and Menglian County to the west and southwest, and Cangyuan County and Shuangjiang County to the northwest and north.
+It has an international border with Burma's Shan State to the west and south, totaling 80.563 km in length.
 It is heavily mountainous and situated among the Hengduan Mountains, with the elevation ranging from 2516 m at Mount Malihei (麻栗黑山) in Xincheng Township (新城乡) to 578 m in Yakou Township (雅口乡).

 Lancang County contains elements of both a tropical wet and dry climate and a humid subtropical climate (Köppen Aw and Cwa, respectively), and is generally humid.
 Summer is long and there is virtually no "winter" as such; instead, there is a dry season (December thru April) and wet season (May thru October).
 A drier heat prevails from February thru early May before the onset of the monsoon from the Indian Ocean.
 The monthly 24-hour average temperature ranges from 13.6 °C in January to 23.6 °C in June, while the annual mean is 19.73 °C. Rainfall totals about 1586 mm annually, with nearly 70% of it occurring from June to September, when relative humidity averages above 85%.
 With monthly percent possible sunshine ranging from 24% in July to 70% in February, the county receives 2,116 hours of bright sunshine annually.